 When should I introduce a teether?

 Most babies start showing teething signs (heavy drool, chewing on hands, fussy gums) somewhere between 3 and 6 months.
 The actual first tooth usually comes in between 4 and 7 months.
-You can offer a soft teether like the Comotomo as early as 3 months.
-It doubles as a sensory toy even before the first tooth shows up.
+You can offer a soft teether like the Comotomo as early as 3 months, or a wearable like the Smily Mia Penguin even earlier if your baby is mouthing their hands but can’t hold a toy yet.
+Both double as sensory exposure before the first tooth shows up.
 For more on what to expect at each stage, see the complete baby teething timeline.

 Are silicone teethers really safe?

 Yes, when they’re 100% food-grade silicone, BPA-free, PVC-free, and phthalate-free, and when they’re a single-piece design with no parts that can break off.
 All six teethers in this roundup meet that standard.
-The thing to actually watch out for is silicone that’s been imported from unverified sellers.
-Stick to brands you can verify, like the ones above.
+The thing to actually watch out for is silicone imported from unverified sellers — particularly the pull-string tentacle toys flagged in the recall section above.
+Stick to brands you can verify, like the ones in this roundup.

 Refrigerator or freezer?